inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

     sim_config_filename="params_original.txt",
     on=cloud_machine,
     project="xbeach",
-    export_vtk=True, # Flag to control whether to generate the visualization )
+    export_vtk=True, # Flag to enable VTK output for visualization )

 # Wait for the simulation to finish and download the results